 The public planning and environmental processes began with development of the Pre-Screening and Level 1 Alternatives Evaluation, which sought to define a reasonable range of options that meet the project Purpose and Need, can be implemented at a reasonable cost, and would not result in unacceptable effects on the environment or community.
 In September 2018, the Level 1 evaluation and findings were reviewed by the Elected Leadership Group (ELG), the Interagency Group (IAG), the Stakeholder Group, and the public.
 The TDLE ELG then selected the alternatives from Level 1 to be advanced for further study in Level 2.
-The Level 2 evaluation process and analysis are included in this report.
+Following the Level 2 analysis, Sound Transit conducted scoping from April 1 through May 1, 2019 and received comments on the potential alternatives to be included in the Draft Environmental Impact Statement (Draft EIS).
+The Level 2 technical analysis and scoping information was then used by the FTA, the ELG, and the Sound Transit Board to identify the range of alternatives to study in the Draft EIS.
+The Level 2 evaluation process and analysis, and the selection of the Draft EIS alternatives are included in this report.